cer/event-sourcing-examples/README.md

 # About the event store

-The application use one of two event stores:
+The application uses one of two event stores:

-* embedded SQL-based event store, which is great for integration tests
+* Embedded SQL-based event store, which is great for integration tests
-* event store server
+* Event store server

 # Running the tests